Denise had thought of everything.

 And with highly customizable notification preferences, you can sent Slack so that it won’t distract you during your highest periods of productivity.

 Slack is highly intuitive, but it does take some time to master.
 Check out Fast Company’s list of “Slack Hacks” for some pro-level tips.

 Sure it can be tempting, but when you sit down for a meeting, make sure your phone isn’t within arm’s length.

 Nothing says “I have utter disdain for everyone in this room” more than checking your phone during meetings.

-Putting your phone face down – or better yet, in your briefcase or bag – will help ensure that you’re more fully present in face to face interactions.
+Putting your phone face down – or better yet, in your briefcase or bag – will help ensure that you’re more fully present in one on one meetings.
 This in turn will help you get more out of these meetings, and strengthen your relationship with your colleagues.

 10. Deploy Project Management Tools

 Speaking of email, one of the biggest mistakes companies mistake is relying on general communications channels when a more purpose-built solution is needed.